 You probably have already heard about the many wonders of using video content for your marketing efforts.
 What you may not know yet is that video is also a powerful tool when it comes to internal communication strategies as well.

 Generally known as internal videos, these pieces allow you to deliver messages to your staff ―just like emails, meetings, or your work chat app would do.
-The key difference is that video has a stronger, longer-lasting effect on the audience than those other means of communication, which impacts how effective and well-received your message can be.
+The key difference is that video has a stronger, longer-lasting effect on the audience than other means of communication, which impacts how effective and well-received your message can be.

 As you may already know, internal communications are all about effectively transmitting messages to the staff for them to perform as the company expects.
-So it’s an invaluable asset to leverage a tool that can not only tell information but can also make the workforce genuinely understand and even feel the message.
+So, it’s an invaluable asset to leverage a tool that can not only tell information but can also make the workforce genuinely understand and even feel the message.

 Moreover, video metrics enable you to check things like who has watched your video and how they have interacted with it.
-That allows you to ensure everyone is on the same page, and helps you find potential topics or areas that might need further development.
+That allows you to ensure everyone is on the same page and helps you find potential topics or areas that might need further development.

 With all this in mind, imagine the effect such a tool can have on any internal communication strategy.
 For that reason, it’s more common every day to see companies using video as a communication tool for:

-And the list goes on and on, as you will learn shortly, as we go into more details about it.
+And the list goes on and on, as you will learn shortly, as we go into more detail about it.
 But first, let’s go over some of the key advantages that internal communications videos can bring to the table.